Skip to main content

 Case Report

 1. Frigerio A, Bleicher J, Pierce J, Reems JA, Vanderhooft SL, Lewis G (2019).
 Amnion membrane allografts in a critically ill infant with Netherton syndrome-like phenotype.
 JAAD Case Rep, 5(5), 395-397.
-(Read full article)
+(Read full publication)

 2. Frigerio A, Toptan T, Chang Y, Abbott J, Cipriano SD, Bowen AR (2019).
 Widespread keratosis pilaris-like eruption in an immunocompromised child.
 JAAD Case Rep, 5(4), 352-354.
-(Read full article)
+(Read full publication)

 3. Hopkins Z, Frigerio A, Clarke JT (2018).
 Acute localized exanthematous pustulosis (ALEP) caused by lamotrigine.
 JAAD Case Rep, 4(7), 645-647.
-(Read full article)
+(Read full publication)